Nandan-18/Nandan-18.github.io/content/home/experience.md

   date_start = "2018-01-01"
   date_end = "2019-12-31"
-  description = """Sold household items as part of a relocation and successfully managed to sell all potential items within a profitable margin
+  description = """Sold household items as part of a relocation and successfully managed to sell all potential items within a profitable margin.

   Gained immense knowledge on :-
   - how the digital marketplace works
   - the various aspects of negotiations and deals
   - the need for digital awareness and cyber-safety
-  - the importance online presence as a 15 y/o """
+  - the importance of online presence as a 15 y/o """

 [[experience]]
   title = "Entrepreneurship Co-op Club"